araviel-io/aravielio-wallet/README.md

 * Tokens listing\
 * Prepare for public stress test\

+### Notes:

+Use at your own risk, prefer devnet first.

 ## Build it yourself

 If you'd rather build the application yourself, please ensure you have nodejs/npm/yarn already installed locally.